AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## How do I enable a program to distinguish ECS instances when I deploy my business?

 If you want to enable your program to distinguish ECS instances when you deploy your business on a Linux operating system, you can run the systemd-machine-id-setup command to reset /etc/machine-id.
 This method requires you to re-generate the machine ID on each ECS instance.
-To avoid excess operations, we recommend that you use the /sys/class/dmi/id/product\_uuid file to distinguish ECS instances.
+To avoid excessive operations, we recommend that you use the /sys/class/dmi/id/product\_uuid file to distinguish ECS instances.
 The /sys/class/dmi/id/product\_uuidis file is one of the unique external identifiers of an instance and can replace the /etc/machine-id file.
 This method is easy to use.
-You need to obtain only the UUID of the corresponding instance.
+You need only to obtain the UUID of the corresponding instance.
 You can run the following command to view the /sys/class/dmi/id/product\_uuid file of an ECS instance:

 ```
 cat /sys/class/dmi/id/product_uuid
 ```

-The following figure shows a sample command output.
+The following figure shows an example command output.

 ![product_uuid](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3106487161/p244711.png)